 The specific challenge for executive search?
 You hold data on passive candidates who never consented to be in your database.
 You might have a profile on a CFO you sourced three years ago from LinkedIn, before GDPR was fully enforced.
 That data doesn't automatically become compliant just because it predates the regulation.

-Worth asking any vendor before signing:
+Ask every vendor before signing:

 What About Works Councils?
 (DACH-Specific)